OtherDevOpsGene/intro-to-terraform-and-ansible/demo-09/README.md

 until it kicks them off.
 That way the Ansible commands don't start running until the system is ready.
 Internally, `wait_for_connection` relies on the `ping` module we used earlier.
 By default, it will wait for up to 10 minutes (600 seconds) until it times out.
+This playbook also forces an update to the package repository cache on each system, to make sure the following playbooks can find any packages they need.

 ## Results

-The result of my single `terraform apply` is that all three systems plus a load balancer was stood up and Ansible configured the webservers and the database.
+The result of my single `terraform apply` is that all three systems plus a load balancer was stood up and Ansible configured the web servers and the database.

 ```console